Agoric/agoric-sdk/golang/cosmos/x/lien/spec/01_concepts.md

-Liens are an encumbrance on tokens that prevent them from being transferred out of the account, much like locking (and liens are implemented by reusing the locking mechanisms).
-Liens create a two-category partition of the account balance, much like locking:
+Liens are an encumbrance on tokens that prevent them from being transferred out of the account, much like locking (and liens are implemented by reusing the locking/vesting mechanisms).
+Liens live in the vesting dimension, as tokens may be orthogonally locked, but must be vested in order to be liened.
+The categories in the vesting dimension are now:

+* "Unvested": tokens which may not be transferred and are subject to clawback.
-* "Liened": tokens encumbered by a lien which may not be transferred.
+* "Liened": vested tokens encumbered by a lien which may not be transferred.
-* "Unliened": the remainder of tokens in an account which are not so encumbered.
+* "Free": the remainder of tokens in an account which are neither encumbered nor subject to clawback.

 Liens are imposed and lifted by the higher Agoric swingset layer.
-We intend liens to be placed on bonded, unlocked tokens only.
+We intend liens to be placed on bonded, vested tokens only.
 However, we cannot force tokens to remain bonded, as they may be involuntarily unbonded when a validator retires.
 The best we can do is that when the higher layers wish to increase the total liened amount, the new